Numerical evidence for the non-Abelian eigenstate thermalization hypothesis: Technical background

 \subsection{Spherical tensor operators and Wigner–Eckart theorem}

 Spherical tensor operators form a mathematical toolkit for analyzing operators $A$ in SU(2)-symmetric settings.
 Throughout the rest of this paper, we focus on the following setup, refined in Sec.~\ref{sec_Model}, unless we state otherwise.
 Consider a quantum many-body system governed by an SU(2)-symmetric Hamiltonian $H$.\footnote{ Results overviewed in the rest of this section are expected to generalize to other non-Abelian symmetries~\cite{MurthyNAETH}.} The system consists of $N \gg 1$ qubits.
 Denote the global spin components\footnote{ We invoke spin due to its prevalence in quantum information processing.
 However, any other angular momentum can replace spin without changing our arguments.} by $S_{a = x, y, z}$ and the global spin-squared operator by $\vec{S}^2$.
-Due to the SU(2) symmetry, $H$ shares an eigenbasis $\{ \ket{\alpha, m} \}$ with $\vec{S}^2$ and $S_z$.
-The $\alpha$ labels the eigenenergy $E_\alpha$ and (total) spin quantum number $s_\alpha$.\footnote{ $\{ \alpha \}$ maps bijectively to $\{ E_\alpha \}$ and surjectively onto $\{ s_\alpha \}$.
-The discrepancy arises because $s_\alpha$ assumes only $O(N)$ values, whereas $E_\alpha$ assumes $2^N$ values (some of which equal each other).} $m$ denotes the (total spin) magnetic quantum number.
-We set $\hbar$ to 1: